Disk buffer: Cache flushing

-Data that was accepted in write cache of a disk device will be eventually written to disk platters, provided that no starvation condition occurs as a result of firmware flaw, and that disk power supply is not interrupted before cached writes are forced to disk platters.
-In order to control write cache, ATA specification included FLUSH CACHE (E7h) and FLUSH CACHE EXT (EAh) commands.
-These commands cause the disk to complete writing data from its cache, and disk will return good status after data in the write cache is written to disk media, and on flash media these commands will also save FTL mapping table immediately.
-In addition, flushing the cache can be initiated at least to some disks by issuing SOFT RESET or STANDBY IMMEDIATE command.
+Data that was accepted in write cache of a disk device will be eventually written to disk platters, provided that no starvation condition occurs as a result of firmware flaws, and that disk power supply is not interrupted before all cached writes are forced to disk platters.
+In order to control the write cache, ATA specification included FLUSH CACHE (E7h) and FLUSH CACHE EXT (EAh) commands.
+These commands cause the disk to complete writing data from its cache, and the disk will return "good" status after data in the write cache is written to disk media.
+In addition, when the drive received a STANDBY IMMEDIATE command, on disk media this command will park the head, on flash media this command will save FTL mapping table.